-IMF data shows virus will push China GDP growth well beyond U.S.
+IMF Data Shows Virus Will Push China GDP Growth Well Beyond U.S.

 “The poor are getting poorer with close to 90 million people expected to fall into extreme deprivation this year,” said Gopinath.

-In January, before the coronavirus began spreading widely, the IMF estimated 3.3 per cent global growth this year and 3.4 per cent in 2021.
+In January, before the coronavirus began spreading widely, the IMF estimated 3.3% global growth this year and 3.4% in 2021.

 Russia, the ninth largest contributor of total growth in 2021, is poised to move up to fifth in five years as Germany’s economic growth slows.

-After the rebound in 2021, global growth is expected to gradually slow to about 3.5 per cent in the medium term, according to the report.
+After the rebound in 2021, global growth is expected to gradually slow to about 3.5% in the medium term, according to the report.

 Except for China, where output is expected to exceed 2019 levels this year, output in both advanced economies and emerging market and developing economies is projected to remain below 2019 levels even next year.